1587/speaking-exam/00-part4.md

 Hello Sir, The first session opens from 9:00 am to 10:00 am , the session is gaven by xxx. please keep that in mind.

-Yes, the session about maintenance opens from  10:00 am to 11:00 am,  the water piper will be repaired on next week, please keep that in mind.
+Yes, the session about maintenance opens from  10:00 am to 11:00 am, and the water piper will be repaired on next week, please keep that in mind.

 Yes, according to the information, there are 2 sessions about rual.
 First, there is a session named XX  from 10:00 am to 11:00 am.